 So you are in this beautiful momentum of hiking and all of a sudden… bear!
 It will be very interesting to know what you would do in such an awesome scenario.
 But here’s what, should you find yourself in the same arena with a bear, it is very crucial to know the species of the bear.

-Bears are categorized into 3 species that is the polar bear (found above Arctic Circle), brown bear and black bear.
-If you are hiking in upper Arctic Circle is only when you will have an encounter with a polar bear otherwise you will just meet the two.
-The black bear comes in a different range of colors that is jet black, white, chocolate, cinnamon and blond.
+Bears are categorized into 3 species that is the polar bear (found above Arctic Circle), brown bear, and black bear.
+If you are hiking in the upper Arctic Circle is only when you will have an encounter with a polar bear otherwise you will just meet the two.
+The black bear comes in a different range of colors jet black, white, chocolate, cinnamon, and blond.
 But most are herbivores!

 Brown bears are in 2 categories: grizzlies and brown bears.
 Moreover, brown bears (1000lbs) are larger than grizzlies (200-800 lbs).
 Similarly, brown bears are larger than black bears and have shoulder humps.

 How To Discourage Bears In Camp

 1. Let your backpacking food never get obtained by bears.
 Once a bear acquires food, then efforts to obtain more will be more aggressive.
 All types of human and animal food, oils, and cosmetics attract bears and will go to the extra extent of destroying cars and breaking things to get them.
-The above-mentioned items have to be kept in places that bears cannot reach like a food cache(bear-proof container) which is bear-resistant, a storage box offered at campsites, and a high granary-like structure suspended 10-20 feet above the ground.
+The above-mentioned items have to be kept in places that bears cannot reach like a food cache(bear-proof container) that is bear-resistant, a storage box offered at campsites, and a high granary-like structure suspended 10-20 feet above the ground.

 2. Do not wear overnight the clothes that you had when cooking.